PriyanshuMool/Text-base-slot-machine/README.md

-I  rights on this project.
+I hace no rights on this project.
 I made this project to learn python, and all the rights to the respective creator.
 I made this project by watching a youtube video (link: https://youtu.be/th4OBktqK1I?si=1mCNDatNSpbEnYQP)

 About Project: